FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Definition:

 &nbsp;
-: The Manager is a functional element that is reponsible for provisioning other components, calling a Controller component once, and for creating the test report following the reporting format as defined in Section 26 of [RFC2544].
+: The Manager is a functional element that is responsible for provisioning other components, calling a Controller component once, and for creating the test report following the reporting format as defined in Section 26 of [RFC2544].